 Speaking to the Other Party’s Insurance Company – Is It Recommended After a Car Accident?

 Speaking with the other driver’s insurance company is not recommended.
 State law does not require you to notify the other side’s insurer after a wreck.
 Your only obligation is to notify your own insurance company of the accident.

 If you hire a car accident lawyer from the Law Offices of Troy A. Brookover, we can handle all communications with the insurance companies on your behalf.
 That way, you avoid making statements that could negatively affect the outcome of your case.

 Schedule a Free Case Review with Our Experienced San Antonio Car Accident Attorneys

 A car crash can be frightening, painful, and financially devastating.
 Managing the claims process can be overwhelming for accident victims, especially when they face a long recovery.
 You don’t want to take on the challenge without the help of an experienced legal team.

 At the Law Offices of Troy A. Brookover, we have fought for thousands of accident victims since opening our firm more than 30 years ago.
 Our case results include six and seven-figure awards for people who were seriously injured in car accidents.
 We approach each car accident case with the same determination to help our clients rebuild their lives.

-If you sustained injuries in a car crash due to someone else’s negligence, call or contact us online for a free consultation with a San Antonio car accident attorney.
+If you sustained injuries in a car crash due to someone else’s negligence, call or contact us online for a free consultation with a car accident lawyer in San Antonio, TX.
 We’re available 24/7 to review your case and answer your questions.